Dumbbell dimer dynamics in three-dimensional chiral fluids: Orientational dynamics of passive dimer with thermal fluctuations

-where the first term $D_\mathrm{r}$ results from the rotational diffusion of the dimer and the second represents the odd viscosity-induced correction to it.
+where the first term results from the rotational diffusion of the dimer and the second represents the odd viscosity-induced correction to it, which is cubic in time.
 The presence of the oddity in the system couples the orientational dynamics with the spatial conformations, leading also to the change in the rotational diffusion coefficient.
-In other words, the reciprocal rotational oscillations (resulting from the conformational oscillations of a dumbbell dimer) affect the diffusivity of the system.
+In other words, the rotational oscillations (resulting from the reciprocal conformational changes of a dumbbell dimer) affect the diffusivity of the system.
 Interestingly, this chirality-induced diffusion is similar to the case where reciprocal motion influences spatial diffusion~\cite{PhysRevLett.106.178101}.
-In Appendix~\ref{sec:appC}, we demonstrate that the observed three-dimensional dynamics may occur in odd systems in general, by analyzing the system with Lorentz forces.